-- 5.22 Access to GP provision has also been identified as a local infrastructure concern, in particular the issue of long waiting times to see a GP.
+- 5.24 Access to GP provision has also been identified as a local infrastructure concern, in particular the issue of long waiting times to see a GP.
 Officers have now held a series of meetings of the Primary Care Manager over the 3 CCGs that cover South Staffordshire.
 Key messages to emerge from these discussions include: - In order to provide general medical services effectively and sustainably, NHS Guidance suggests a practice list size of approximately 10,000 is ideal; the CCGs have confirmed that this is a guide and practices can operate effectively above and below this number dependent on local circumstances. - Confirmation that based on the current population none of the practices have quality (capacity) issues with all practices below the optimum 10,000 practice population.
-Some recruitment and retention issues persist. - There are no specific waiting time standards for non-urgent primary care appointments, and it is accepted that there are occasions when patients may have to wait a number of weeks to see a specific doctor for such non-urgent appointments. this is reflective of the NHS focus on clinical triage and urgent need where patients will be seen on the day where deemed necessary.
+Some recruitment and retention issues persist. - There are no specific waiting time standards for non-urgent primary care appointments, and it is accepted that there are occasions when patients may have to wait a number of weeks to see a specific doctor for such non-urgent appointments. - this is reflective of the NHS focus on clinical triage and urgent need where patients will be seen on the day where deemed necessary. - Practices are engaging in a number of schemes to increase efficiency and reduce waiting times and pressures on GPs capacity, including: - Active Signposting designed at educating patients on when they may not need to see a GP, and to direct them towards the most clinically appropriate person.

-- Practices are engaging in a number of schemes to increase efficiency and reduce waiting times and pressures on GPs capacity, including: - Active Signposting designed at educating patients on when they may not need to see a GP, and to direct them towards the most clinically appropriate person. - Workflow Optimisation helps to remove some of the administration burden from GPs (i.e. ensuring other members of staff are able to undertake some of the administrative tasks that traditionally sat with the GPs, in order to increase GP appointment slots). - Online access to appointment booking and patient records - There is also a shared home visit service that the GP practices are able to access called Acute Visiting Service for patients in need of a home visit where the practice were not able to provide a home visit that day. - An extended access service is also offered, providing access to appointments at evenings and weekends available at other local surgeries where people are able to travel. - Further discussions with CCGs will be required when specific growth scenarios are tested to see if this triggers the need for new, or improvements to existing facilities.
-This includes cross boundary discussions with neighbouring CCGs and NHS England in order to consider the impact of growth proposals on demand for hospitals and health facilities in neighbouring areas.
+- Workflow Optimisation helps to remove some of the administration burden from GPs (i.e. ensuring other members of staff are able to undertake some of the administrative tasks that traditionally sat with the GPs, in order to increase GP appointment slots). - o Online access to appointment booking and patient records - There is also a shared home visit service that the GP practices are able to access called Acute Visiting Service for patients in need of a home visit where the practice were not able to provide a home visit that day. - An extended access service is also offered, providing access to appointments at evenings and weekends available at other local surgeries where people are able to travel. - 5.25 Recent engagement has taken place with the senior estates manager and estates lead covering the Black Country and Staffordshire.
+This has included joint meetings with the NHS Estates team, CCGs and the Black Country authorities to consider the implications of planned growth on health infrastructure.
+Through this engagement it was discussed how introducing a health infrastructure policy and a process where the CCG/NHS is consulted on new developments and whether a contribution towards health infrastructure is required is supported in principle.
+It is envisaged that this would be similar to the approach taken by the education authority towards contributions, but its introduction would be subject to viability and meeting the tests for planning contributions The NHS are currently undertaking an estates review that will inform what the need for new provision, factoring in increased housing growth, will be over the plan period and intend to provide any site specific requirements and associated costs by the end of November 2021.